RobinsKarani/python_learning/README.md

 This way, I will complete the repo in 15 days while still doing Bro Code.
 I'm hoping to finish the BroCode python tutorial in one month though.
 I'll add what's next............

+## BTW
+I use Pycharm mostly when working on python stuff